 The Canon PIXMA TR4720 is marketed as a home office printer, but it performs poorly for this use.
 The page yields are bad, the printing speeds are disappointing, and it takes a while to warm up to print the first page.
 It has an automatic document feeder but can't duplex scan, and it can also be very difficult to reach paper jams.

-The Canon PIXMA TR4720 is an inadequate printer for student use.
+The Canon PIXMA TR4720 is inadequate for student use.
 The cost-per-print is bad, so paying for consumables quickly adds up.
 It also takes a while to warm up and print the first page, so you'll need to wait a while for essays to print.
 Fortunately, it has a scanner and supports Wi-Fi Direct.

 The Canon PIXMA TR4720 is poor for black and white printing.
 It has awful page yields, a poor cost-per-print, and prints very slowly.
 Paper jams can be very hard to reach, and the dot matrix display is difficult to use.
 It has an automatic document feeder, but it can't duplex scan.

-The build quality of the Canon PIXMA TR4720 is sub-par.
-The paper input tray can't hold much paper and can't be removed, and if you want to store paper in the printer, you need to keep both the input and output trays open.
+The Canon PIXMA TR4720's build quality is sub-par.
+The paper input tray can't hold many sheets and isn't removable, and if you want to store paper in the printer, you need to keep both the input and output trays open.
 If you need to replace the cartridge in the middle of a print job, the output tray could also get in the way and make replacement difficult.
 Also, the output tray and scanner lid hinges both feel flimsy.
-If you need to remove paper jams, you have to tilt the printer towards the front, or lay it on its side, as they can be very hard to access.
+On the bright side, the cable is detachable for easy replacement in case it gets damaged, and the cartridges have an easy-clip system that makes them easy to replace.

 The Canon TR4720 has a poor display.
 The '2-Line Full Dot Matrix LCD' can't tilt or swivel, so you need to be standing up and looking down at the screen to see the displayed text properly.
 It can be hard to navigate through printer functions when using it.

 The Canon TR4720 has a bad cartridge system.
 It yields a terrible number of black pages and a poor number of color pages, so you'll need to replace the cartridges very often if you print a lot.
-Since there's only one color cartridge, you'll need to replace the entire thing even if you only run out of one color of ink.
+Since there's only one color cartridge, you'll need to replace the entire thing even if you run out of only one color of ink.

-The printer is compatible with the Canon Auto Replenishment Service and the PIXMA Print Plan.
+The TR4720 is compatible with the Canon Auto Replenishment Service and the PIXMA Print Plan.
 The PIXMA Print Plan is a standard subscription service that lets you print a set number of pages per month in exchange for a monthly subscription fee.
 More expensive tiers let you print more pages.
 In contrast, setting the printer up with the Auto Replenishment Service orders replacement cartridges that ship to you when the printer detects that it's running low on ink.
 Although you have to pay for the cartridges, shipping is free.

 The Canon TR4720 is compatible with the Canon PRINT Inkjet/SELPHY app.
 From here, you can print, scan, and copy directly from your phone and even order ink without needing a subscription.
 There's cloud integration, so you can print photos from the cloud, as well as scan and save to the cloud without needing to save locally.

 The Canon PIXMA TR8620 performs much better overall compared to the Canon PIXMA TR4720.
-The TR8620 has far superior page yields at a significantly cheaper cost-per-print, faster printing speeds, and slightly better-looking photos.
-Also, its large touchscreen display is much better, and it has an Ethernet port and can print directly from SD cards.
+The TR8620 has far superior page yields at a significantly cheaper cost-per-print, and it prints faster.
+Also, its large color touchscreen display is significantly easier to navigate than the one on the TR4720, and the TR8620 has an Ethernet port and can print directly from SD cards.

 The Canon PIXMA TS6420 is a better printer for most uses compared to the Canon PIXMA TR4720.
 The TS6420 yields much more pages, has a significantly cheaper cost-per-print, prints much faster, and produces somewhat better-looking photos.
-On the other hand, the TR4720 reproduces colors with significantly better accuracy, and it has an automatic document feeder and built-in fax.
+On the other hand, the TR4720 has an automatic document feeder and built-in fax.